-Will the third-party account be billed as an "active" user?
+Will the other account be billed as an "active" user?

 Can I see what the users of the other account are doing in my account?

-Everything that happens within your IT Glue account is tracked in your activity logs.
+Everything that happens within your IT Glue account is tracked in the activity logs.
 To view them, go to Account > Activity Logs and you'll be shown a list of all action events (create, read, update, delete).
 You can filter by the action, the account, and the user.
-Note: The Account column will only be displayed when you have allowed third-party access to your IT Glue account.
+Note: The Account column is only displayed after you start giving other accounts access to your account.

 Can I turn on enforced multi-factor authentication (MFA) on my account?